vpsfreecz/haveapi/doc/protocol.md

             ... list of examples ...
         ],
 	"meta": ... metadata ...,
-        "url": "URL for this action",
+        "path": "Path for this action",
         "method": "HTTP method to be used",
-        "help": "URL to get this very description of the action" }
+        "help": "Path to get this very description of the action" }

 ### Layouts